Morrigan (Dragon Age): Visual design

 In the lead-up to Inquisition's release, BioWare released character kits for the major characters of Inquisition in order to assist cosplayers; Morrigan was the first character.
 Her Winter Palace dress was recreated and exhibited by Jessica Merizan, then-BioWare community manager, during the PAX Prime event in 2014.

+For her redesign in Dragon Age: The Veilguard, Morrigan's appearance was changed to reflect her evolution as a character in the 10 years that take place between Inquisition and The Veilguard.
+In order to reflect an evolution in her perceived relationship with her mother, her design was updated with a variation of Flemeth's crown.